billyae/Operationalizing-AI/README.md

 # AIPI561

-Mini Projects and Final Project of Duke AIPI561 - LLMops
+Mini Projects of Duke AIPI561 - LLMops
+Team members: Zihao Yang, Reina Shi, Yiqing Liu
+All the projects were completed by team together.

 ## Progress